aaronpkelly/gitscraper/README.md

 my own git scraper, inspired by [this article](https://news.ycombinator.com/item?id=24732943)

-it's an excuse to try github actions, i could have ddone this just as easily on git.sr.ht
+it's an excuse to try github actions, and try out these features that git.sr.ht lacks atm:

+- the automated CRON job!